Want to Travel? Stop Thinking

 Some people are impulsive.
 They live on the edge, on whims, and flights of fancy.
 Other people are planners.
-They research their trips and want details, and more information.
+They research, want details and more information.
 Most everyone fits somewhere between these two extremes, but I (usually) fall into the latter category.
 I plan, and I research, and I think, and then I overthink.
 When it comes to travel, sometimes thinking is bad.
 Not that you shouldn’t think at all.
 Please don’t be stupid.
-Just don’t think, or maybe to be a bit more specific, don’t think too much.
+Just don’t think, or maybe to be a bit more specific, don’t overthink.

 Those Who Can’t Travel (and Want to Travel) Research

-Back in February I learned there was a pretty good flight deal from Edmonton (where I live) to various cities in Europe.
-In order to get the deal, I would need to do a stopover (of a couple days) in Helsinki, Finland.
-Being a travel enthusiast (also travel planning nerd) I started playing around with different European cities I could visit.
+Back in February, I learned there was a pretty good flight deal from Edmonton (where I live) to various cities in Europe.
+To get this deal, I would need to do a stopover (of two days) in Helsinki, Finland.
+Being a bit of a nerd when it comes to travel planning I started playing around with different European cities I could visit.
 London?
 Berlin?
 Madrid?
 Copenhagen?
 Athens?
 Istanbul?
 Anything is possible.

-Anything is possible, but I had some requirements a possible trip.
-It needed to be something I can afford on my paying student loans/working at Starbucks/freelance writing income.
-And I also wanted to find something where I’d be able to get away in the fall for 10 to 14 days.
+Anything is possible, but I had some requirements for a possible trip.
+It needed to be something I could afford on the small income I get working at a coffeeshop and occasionally freelance writing.
+As well I’m paying off student loans so I didn’t want to rack up more debt on top of that.
+I also wanted to find something where I could get away in the fall for 10 to 14 days.
 I can’t stress how much of a travel nerd I am – I even had a planning spreadsheet with price and flight time comparisons of different European cities.
 Yeah #travelplanningnerd

 Where Am I Going?

-So I did make a decision.
+I made a decision.
 I’m going to Spain and Finland in October.
-Yes, the trip isn’t for a while, but I like to plan, and that helps me get amped for a trip.
+Yes, the trip isn’t for a while, but I like to plan, and that helps me get amped for my travels.
 I’m flying to Madrid for a week (and possibly debating going to Barcelona, although I might save Barcelona for another time).
 Then I’ll be heading to Helsinki, Finland for a few days before I fly home.

 Why Spain and Finland?

 Honestly because of this deal.
-I never considered traveling to Madrid or Helsinki before.
-Nothing against either of these places, but other destinations kept popping up on my travel radar before them.
-Still the flight deal I got was good ($600 roundtrip – I paid $850 flying to London 7 years ago), but I hesitated for a while before booking my flight.
+I never considered travelling to Madrid or Helsinki before.
+I have nothing against either of these places, but other destinations kept popping up on my travel radar before them.
+Still, the flight deal I got was reasonable ($600 roundtrip – I paid $850 flying to London 7 years ago), but I hesitated for a while before booking my flight.
 Why?

 Fears, doubts, and all that jazz.

-I want to avoid saying things like, “I’ve never truly traveled” because I don’t want to diminish the travel experiences I’ve had.
-And I don’t want discourage other people from traveling as well.
-To me any travel you can do, even if it’s just your country, is a worthy experience.
-And I’ve loved my travels in Canada, and in the US.
+I want to avoid saying things like, “I’ve never truly travelled” because I don’t want to diminish the travel experiences I’ve had.
+And I don’t want to discourage other people from travelling as well.
+To me any travel you can do, even if it’s within your own country, is a worthy experience.
+And I’ve loved my trips in Canada, and in the US.

-The truth is it’s been five years since I traveled anywhere outside Canada or the US.
+The truth is it’s been five years since I travelled anywhere outside Canada or the US.
 Even my last trip outside Canada/US was to go to my cousin’s wedding in Cancun, Mexico.
-It was a fun trip, but a resort vacation isn’t the type of travel that resonates with me.
-The only other time I’ve gone on a trip to somewhere outside North America was when I went to Europe.
-I spent a few days in London, and then I went on a very quick group tour of Western Europe (11 countries in 9 days).
-That was in 2008.
+It was a fun trip, but a resort vacation isn’t the type of travel that resonates with me (although I would like to do a resort trip again at some point).
+The only other time I’ve gone on a trip outside North America was my previous trip to Europe.
+I spent a few days in London, and then I went on a quick group tour of Western Europe (11 countries in 9 days).
+That was back in 2008.